wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 But that's way too much work.

-The more practical method that any <Kanji client:load furigana="だいくさん" romaji="daikusan">大工さん</Kanji> (carpenter) worth his salt would use is to draw a horizontal line of _any_ length, then line up his _sashigane_ so the mark on one arm read exactly half of what was on the other arm (say 6 and 3 rather than 10 and 5), then strike his line:
+The more practical method that any <Kanji client:load furigana="だいくさん" romaji="daikusan">大工さん</Kanji> (carpenter) worth his salt would use is to hold is _sashigane_ up to a straight line of _any_ length.
+He'd tilt the tool to align the mark on one arm to read exactly half of what was on the other arm (say 6 and 3 rather than 10 and 5).
+Then he'd strike his line (along the long arm of the _sashigane_, sliding and extending as necessary):

 <Figure src={ThreeSix} caption="5 sun koubai using 3 and 6" />